docsifyjs/docsify/docs/README.md

 #### homepage

-`README.md` will be render as homepage for your website in docs folder, but sometimes we want to specify another file as a homepage, or even use the `README.md` in your repo. we can use:
+`README.md` will be render as homepage for your website in docs folder, but sometimes we want to specify another file as a homepage, or even use the `README.md` in your repo. we can use (need `data-router`):

 ```html
 <script src="/lib/docsify.js" data-homepage="https://raw.githubusercontent.com/QingWei-Li/docsify/master/README.md"></script>